 I Ceci Della Sposa – Pescasseroli’s Zesty Fertility Rite

-I ceci della sposa (The Bride’s Chickpeas) is Pescasseroli’s ancient fertility rite held the first weekend of August that is through to have arrived with the shepherds and transumanza from Puglia.
+I ceci della sposa (The Bride’s Chickpeas) is Pescasseroli’s ancient fertility rite held the first weekend of August that is thought to have arrived with the shepherds and transumanza from Puglia.

-Chickpeas have long been held to promote fertility and vigor and throughout history were not just fed to happy couples on their wedding days but to gladiators and stallions!
+Chickpeas have long been held to promote fertility and vigour and throughout history were not just fed to happy couples on their wedding days but to gladiators and stallions!

 The first stage of the tradition involves orange and lemon zest, bay leaves, rosemary and fenugreek which are left overnight to infuse in the water that the chickpeas are re-hydrated in.
 The next day the chickpeas are cooked and then roasted in “cuttrell” copper pots in the main piazza, which you see locally used as flower boxes.